 The financial missteps that young physicians make at the beginning of their careers are usually low-cost to fix.
 However, occasionally, they can lead to major financial setbacks that take years to repair.

-As you learn how to manage your money and make better financial choices that ultimately can set you up for success in the future, here are a few financial mistakes to avoid:
+As you learn how to manage your money and make better financial choices that can set you up for success in the future, here are a few financial mistakes to avoid.

-We all know the debt will not go away miraculously, but there is very little education in medical school or in training on how best to manage it.
+We all know the debt will not go away miraculously, but there needs to be more education in medical school or in training on how best to manage it.
 Therefore, finding the right payment plan and developing a strategy to repay your loans for your specific situation is essential.

-It is important to remember that doctors at any stage in their career without disability insurance coverage risk their most significant asset if they are injured or become too sick to work.
-In order to begin protecting their assets, younger physicians can take advantage of the opportunity to purchase individual disability insurance coverage at a potentially lower rate.
+It's important to remember that doctors at any stage in their career without disability income insurance coverage risk their most significant asset if they are injured or become too sick to work.

 Physicians should avoid lifestyle inflation after they have completed their training.
 It can be easy for doctors to fall victim to it, given their resources, if they do not make intelligent decisions with their money.

 Lifestyle inflation, also known as lifestyle creep, happens when an individual's standard of living improves as their amount of discretionary income grows.
 With lifestyle creep, high-end goods and discretionary spending start to be perceived as a necessity versus a want or choice.

 Prime examples of lifestyle creep include buying a larger home or a fancier car.
 Essentially, it involves trying to keep up with what others think you should spend your money on without contemplating how to use or save your newfound wealth.

 It's easy to get caught up in the thinking, "A doctor should have a nice… [fill in the blank]."
 In reality, physicians should not let anyone else influence how they decide how to spend or save their resources or live their life.